-A student's ID card is used to access various College facilities, student service departments and the College Game room.
+A student's ID card is used to access various College facilities and student service departments.
 The student ID card is required to use the College library, public libraries in Somerset and Hunterdon Counties, Fitness Center, and RVCC athletic facilities.
 The Theatre offers discounted tickets to students with a valid ID card.
-For additional information, contact the Office of Student Life at 908-526-1200 ext.
-8873